wwWallet/wallet-docs/docs/wallet-handbook/01-privacy-policy.md

 The wallet is designed with privacy and security as top priorities, ensuring that users have complete control over their data.
 Here’s how we protect your privacy:

-## Data Storage and Encryption
+## Key Pairs and Encryption

-- All user data is stored securely on the user's device in an encrypted format.
-This means that only the user has access to their data, and it cannot be viewed or accessed by anyone else.

-## Role of the Wallet Provider

-- The Wallet Provider’s backend services are designed solely to provide auxiliary support, such as encrypted backup storage.
-- **Important:** These services function without ever accessing or processing any unencrypted user information, ensuring that the user's data remains private.
+- In its current phase, wwWallet enhances privacy by generating unique, unrelated key pairs for each credential.
+This ensures that cryptographic keys do not compromise unlinkability, preventing tracking by relying parties, provided the holder does not use the same credential instance for every presentation.
+All key pairs are stored securely on the user's device in an encrypted format.

 ## Data Sharing